Primary care network: Alberta

+To help address ongoing physician shortages and increased demand for services, Alberta’s Primary Care Networks employ a variety of strategies, including team-based care, preventive health programs, and the integration of allied health professionals such as nurses, social workers, and pharmacists.
+PCNs also leverage digital health technologies, including electronic medical records (EMRs) to improve care coordination and efficiency.
+Some PCNs are beginning to adopt artificial intelligence (AI) tools embedded within EMRs, such as automated documentation and clinical decision support, to further streamline workflows and support clinical teams.

 Singapore

 The Singapore Ministry of Health introduced the Primary Care Networks scheme to encourage private General Practitioner clinics to organise themselves into networks that support more holistic and team-based care.
 They have a multi-disciplinary team including doctors, nurses and primary care coordinators.
 Diabetic foot and eye screening, and nurse counselling is included.
 From January 2018 ten PCNs were in operation.